 Chicken Cutlets Without Eggs

 You can actually make your favorite chicken cutlets recipe without egg.
-So what can I use to coat chicken instead of eggs?

 - Use a salad dressing, just make sure it’s egg free;